 Need Help?
 Give us a call.

-1 (800) 345-3452
+1 (800) 386-3372

 Because the credit card reader market is so saturated with options, we’re going to break down our recommendations into three tiers: Low-cost, medium-cost, and high-cost options.
-Within each of our three tiers of credit card readers—basic, mid-level, and top-tier—will be many different types of credit card readers.
-Generally speaking, credit card readers for phones and tablets that require an additional credit card reader app tend to fall under the “basic” side of the spectrum.
+Within each of our three tiers of small business credit card readers will be many different types of credit card readers.
+Generally speaking, credit card readers for phones and tablets that require an additional credit card reader app tend to be low-cost options.
 More sophisticated credit card readers that won’t rely on additional technology are higher cost options.

 Our low-cost tier comprises the two most basic, affordable credit card readers.

 Are these credit card readers worth the extra technology and effort they require?
 Let’s take a look:

 The magstripe reader from Square is the cheapest credit card reader on this best-of list.
 And that’s because it’s completely free.
 This free card reader comes with your Square account, plus it will come free as a backup to any additional Square credit card reader hardware you decide to buy.

 However, this credit card scanner option is able to process card payments through EMV—or chip—technology, which allows for a safer and quicker transaction.
 This credit card reader costs $35 before the transaction-based payment processing fees from Square kick in.
 Again, those are 2.75% per transaction.

 While most of these options still fall under the category of credit card reader for phones, tablets, and iPads, they’re able to accept additional forms of payment, albeit while still needing a mobile application to work.
 These credit card reader options can provide a middle ground between versatility and modest pricing, so let’s take a look at what they bring to the table.

-Because of these additional perks, this option costs more than the cheapest credit card reader options from Square.
+Because of these additional perks, this option costs more than the cheapest small business credit card reader options from Square.
 The Square contactless and chip credit card reader will cost your business $49, before taking into account Square’s payment processing fees for any transactions you run through it.

 The next mid-range credit card reader option is the Clover Go.
 This credit card reader for phones, tablets, and iPads is able to connect to your device via bluetooth.
 It will also be able to process every type of credit card payment your customers could want: The Clover Go credit card reader can read magstripe-only cards, chip cards, and contactless payments—all in one.

 Though they might not be portable like a credit card reader for iPhone or iPad, these top-tier card readers don’t rely on additional technology or card reader apps.
 Plus, they’re much more capable than any credit card reader for iPhone you’ll be able to get your hands on.